PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DT&AI/tuesday_datalab1.md

 ### __Creative Brief__

-Students are required to create a professional report of maximum 3000 words (excl. cover/table of content/list of references, and appendices) on AI and Science Fiction using academic style of writing.
-For the report, students are expected to analyse Minority Report, which is a movie that uses AI as an integral part of the plot.
+For the assignment you are going to create a professional report of maximum 3000 words (excl. cover/table of content/list of references, and appendices) on AI and Science Fiction using academic style of writing.
+For the report, you are expected to analyse Minority Report, which is a movie that uses AI as an integral part of the plot.
 In the report, you will describe the plot, and the role played by AI; analyse the author(s)’ concept of AI and conclude by discussing the feasibility of this concept.
 Additionally, the report needs to contain a novel case of how